 Transaction Event Reason/Outcome Action Any Hub sends ase:Event Reason: Recipient is Stopped Sender waits until the Recipient is no longer stopped and then resends original Message, or may issue a new Message.
-Any reason other than Recipient is Stopped.
-Sender corrects and resends as a new Message.
-Sender may allocate a new RequestID or ServiceOrderNumber , if applicable.
-Hub sends standalone ase:Event File transport error prevents uncompression of Message Sender resends original Message, or may issue a new Message.

 &lt;sup>1 Allocation of a new Service Order Number and method of confirming acceptance is a business process decision.